Skip to content

 What it does not cover

-• Does not cover the physical delivery of media, such as mailing a CD or DVD.
+• Does not cover physical media distribution like mailing a CD or DVD.

 PatentBrief Score